Simi Fehoko: Los Angeles Chargers

 On September 25, 2023, Fehoko signed with the Los Angeles Chargers off the Steelers practice squad, to provide depth after Mike Williams was lost for the season.
 He reunited with offensive coordinator Kellen Moore, who also was his offensive coordinator with the Cowboys.
 He was released on December 5 and re-signed to the practice squad two days later.
 He appeared in 6 games playing mostly on special teams, while compiling one reception for 9 yards, one touchdown and one special teams tackle.
 He was declared inactive in 3 contests.

 He signed a reserve/future contract on January 11, 2024.
 He appeared in the first eight regular season games with two starts.
 He had 3 receptions for 45 yards in the first start of his NFL career against the Arizona Cardinals.
 On November 6, 2024, he was placed on injured reserve with an elbow injury.
 On January 10, 2025, he was activated from injured reserve, returning to play in the Wild Card playoff game against the Houston Texans.
 He finished the season with 6 receptions for 106 yards (17.7-yard avg.) and two special teams tackles.

 Arizona Cardinals

 On March 14, 2025, the Cardinals signed Fehoko to a one-year contract.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
 On September 10, Fehoko was promoted to the active roster.
-On November 12, he was placed on injured reserve after suffering a wrist injury.
+He filled the special teams responsibilities of Joey Blount, after he was lost for the season with a neck injury.
+In Week 10 against the Seattle Seahawks, he showed his toughness after injuring his right ankle on a special teams play, he had it retaped, only to break his arm while making a tackle on the following kickoff.
+On November 12, he was placed on injured reserve after suffering a concussion, broken arm, and sprained ankle.
+He finished with 7 special teams tackles (tied for third on the team at the time) and a career-high 116 special teams snaps.
+He only saw 37 snaps on offense with no targets.

+On March 13, 2026, Fehoko re-signed with the Cardinals on a one-year contract.
+In Week 1 against the Chargers, Fehoko blocked a punt and was named NFC Special Teams Player of the Week for his performance.

 Personal life

-His cousin Breiden Fehoko plays nose tackle in the NFL.
+His cousin Breiden Fehoko played nose tackle in the NFL.

+Fehoko is a member of the Church of Jesus Christ of Latter-day Saints.